 - they have not received funding from HAAPI in the previous three years.

 All hearing aids purchased by HAAPI must be prescribed, fitted, and dispensed by a licensed audiologist who has registered to participate in HAAPI.

 Note: Priority in this program will be given to those applicants under the age of 14.

-If your application for a hearing aid through HAAPI is denied, you have the right to appeal this decision.
+If your application for a hearing aid through HAAPI is closed or denied, you have the right to appeal this decision.
 You will receive a denial letter in the mail from the Indiana State Department of Health Center for Deaf and Hard of Hearing Education detailing the appeals process.